Edmund D. Campbell: Early and family life

 Campbell married Estelle Butterworth in 1926, and moved across the Potomac River to Arlington.
 Before her death in 1934, they had a son (who became Rev. Edmund D. Campbell Jr.) and a daughter (Virginia Campbell Holt).
 In June 1936, Campbell married Elizabeth Pfohl, North Carolina-born president of a women's college in Staunton, Virginia.
 They had twin sons, Donald and Benjamin, in 1941.

 The Campbells sent their children to the local public schools.
 Elizabeth Campbell remained active in education and would later serve on Arlington's school board and help found WETA-TV (Washington Educational Television Association) during their marriage of nearly six decades.
 Edmund Campbell was also active in the Rotary Club and Masons.
 He became a vestryman of St. Mary's Episcopal Church in north Arlington, and would later help found St. Peter's Episcopal Church in north Arlington.

 Career

-After admission to the Virginia bar, Campbell moved to Washington, D.C., and later rented a home in Arlington, Virginia, which was a growing streetcar suburb of the national capitol.
+After admission to the Virginia bar, Campbell moved to Washington, D.C., and later rented a home in Arlington, Virginia, which was a growing streetcar suburb of the national capital.
 His legal practice, with Douglas, Obear & Campbell and later Jackson & Campbell, included northern Virginia and Washington, D.C.
-Campbell was a member of the American Bar Association, the bar of the Supreme Court of the United States, and in 1962 served as President of the Washington D.C. bar association.
+Campbell was a member of the American Bar Association, the bar of the Supreme Court of the United States, and in 1962 served as President of the District of Columbia Bar.
 He also lectured in law for National University in Washington.